What is permanent life insurance & how does it work in Canada?

 What should travel medical insurance cover for students?

-Every travel medical insurance policy is unique, as one has many options when applying for coverage.
+Every travel medical insurance policy for visitors is unique, as one has many options when applying for coverage.
 The main benefits a student should consider are coverage for emergency medical services (including dental), medical transportation, and repatriation (the transportation of your body should you pass away outside of your country of origin).

 Most travel medical insurance policies typically cover: